FREE TOOL

 What does RICE stand for in product management?

 RICE stands for Reach, Impact, Confidence, and Effort.
-It's a prioritization framework that helps product managers make data-driven decisions about which features to build first by scoring each factor and calculating (Reach × Impact × Confidence) ÷ Effort.
+It's a prioritization framework developed by Intercom that helps product managers make data-driven decisions about which features to build first by scoring each factor and calculating (Reach × Impact × Confidence) ÷ Effort.
+The framework is used by companies like Airbnb, Shopify, and hundreds of product teams globally.

 How do I score Reach in the RICE framework?

 Reach represents how many users will be affected by the feature within a specific time period (usually per quarter or month).
-Use actual user data when possible - for example, 'this affects 1,000 monthly active users' gets a reach score based on your user base size.
+Use actual user data when possible: DAU, MAU, or specific user segments.
+For example, if 1,000 monthly active users would use this feature, and your total MAU is 10,000, score Reach as 10% of your user base.
+Consistent time periods are crucial for fair comparison.

 What's the difference between Impact and Reach in RICE?